-Tierney, a Democrat, was the representative for Massachusetts’s 6th congressional district from 1997 to 2014.
+Tierney was the representative for Massachusetts’s 6th congressional district and was a Democrat.
+He served from 1997 to 2014.

 In 2013 Tierney was investigated for failing to declare his wife's income of $40,000 to $160,000 from 2007-2010 to Congress and the IRS because Tierney claimed it was actually a gift from his brother-in-law.
 The House Committee on Ethics concluded that there was insufficient evidence to show that the funds were income and not gifts and that no further action was needed.
 In 2010, Representative Tierney's wife pleaded guilty to tax evasion also related to her brother's income.
 In 2014, Representative Tierney was defeated in the Democratic primary.